Job Costing and OneWorld

 The Job Costing feature allows OneWorld users to transfer the cost of a resource from one subsidiary to another using the posting time function and intercompany time adjustments.

-For example, your Canadian subsidiary requires project tasks to be completed by an employee of your Japanese subsidiary.
-When you create your project in the Canadian subsidiary you assign the Japanese subsidiary employee to the appropriate project tasks.
-As the employee completes the work and tracks time, after time is posted, the labor cost is recorded in the Japanese subsidiary’s general ledger.
-When the accounting period is closed, advanced intercompany journal entries are created to transfer the Japanese subsidiary employee’s labor cost back to the Canadian subsidiary.
+For example, your Canadian subsidiary needs project tasks done by an employee from your Japanese subsidiary.
+You assign the Japanese employee to the project in Canada.
+As they work and track time, the labor cost first goes to the Japanese subsidiary’s general ledger.
+When you close the accounting period, advanced intercompany journal entries are created to move that labor cost back to the Canadian subsidiary.

-Before you can use Intercompany Job Costing, you must have a OneWorld account and enable Projects, Project Management, Job Costing and Project Budgeting, and Intercompany Time and Expenses.
+To use Intercompany Job Costing, you need a OneWorld account and enable Projects, Project Management, Job Costing and Project Budgeting, and Intercompany Time and Expenses.

 You must also ensure that the Intercompany Time preference is set to Allow.
 Go to Setup > Accounting > Accounting Preferences.
 On the General subtab, under OneWorld, select Allow in the Intercompany Time field.
 Click Save.

 You can then assign employees from different subsidiaries to project tasks.
-After time has been tracked and approved for those tasks, they are available to be posted at Transactions > Financial > Post Time.
+After time has been tracked and approved for those tasks, they're available to be posted at Transactions > Financial > Post Time.

 NetSuite roles with the Post Time permission can post time to any subsidiary selected in the Subsidiary field on the role record.
 If no subsidiaries are selected on the role record, only the user’s assigned subsidiary is available for posting time.